chalearn/missingdata/src/r/classification/README.md

-# Missing Value Datasets
+# Classification Sources

 *************************************************************
 BASIC INFORMATION

-Folder to store the missing value datasets created on the experimentation process.
+Folder to store the classification source files developed on R language.

 *************************************************************